magnussolution/magnusbilling7/wiki/en/modules/sip/sip.rst

 Queue
 -----

-| We did not write the description to this field.
+| Select the queue that you want to to send to calls if the SIP account don't answer.